 3/30 Japanese Garden Day – Zen Gardens and Ikebana

 Today we’ll see the top 2 Zen gardens in Kyoto – the Ryoan-ji Temple & Heianjingu.
-After our visits, we’ll lunch at a tofu temple where we can begin to understand the difference between the tofu we buy at the store and homemade tofu.
+After our visits, we’ll lunch at a tofu temple where we will be able to taste the distinct difference between the tofu we buy at the store and homemade tofu.

 This afternoon we’ll learn about Ikebana.
 This is traditional Japanese flower arranging and every placement of a flower stands for something elemental.